-Asylum-Seeking Mother Reunited With Her Baby After US Kept Apart For Weeks
+Asylum-Seeking Mother Reunited With Her Baby After US Kept Them Apart For Weeks

 One-year-old Mateo Fuentes spent months without his mother or father in an unfamiliar country, the United States, after his family fled violence in El Salvador and asked for asylum at the San Ysidro Port of Entry.